-3 to 4 days, toss ‘em away
+3 to 4 days, toss away

 While a timeframe works best, knowing when to pitch leftovers involves a bit of common sense – as well as your other senses, too.

-If it stinks, has changed color or is slimy, I recommend not eating it,” he said.
+“If the food item stinks, has changed color or is slimy, I recommend not eating it,” Dr. Henley said.
 “While it may not always make you sick, it’s not worth taking the risk.”